weaviate/weaviate-io/developers/weaviate/concepts/data.md

 - The tenant activity status setting added in `v1.21`
 :::

 To separate data within a cluster, use multi-tenancy.
-When you configure the collections in the cluster, provide a tenant key for each `tenant`.
 Weaviate partitions the cluster into shards.
 Each shard holds data for a single tenant.

 Sharding has several benefits:

 - Data isolation
 - Fast, efficient querying